-37. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy by denying use of and damaging the Covered Property and by causing a necessary suspension of operations during the period of restoration.

-38. Further, the COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended use, which constitutes direct physical loss.

-39. Additionally, Plaintiff's loss of use of the Covered Property constitutes direct physical loss.
+- 38. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy by denying use of, impairing the function of, and damaging the Covered Property as well as by causing a necessary suspension of operations during a period of restoration. - 39.
+Further, the COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended function, which constitutes direct physical loss. - 40.
+Additionally, Plaintiff's loss of functionality of the Covered Property constitutes direct physical loss.